kbiswalandrew24/tswd-portfolio-templates/final-project-part-two.md

 Link to shorthand storyboard[https://carnegiemellon.shorthandstories.com/is-food-affordable-today/index.html]

 ## Target audience
 My exploration into the realm of food, its escalating prices over the years, and the concerning issue of food wastage is designed to resonate with individuals from all walks of life.
-As food is a topic that directly impacts everyone, our narrative aims to provide insights and raise awareness about the challenges posed by rising prices and wastage, making it relevant and accessible to a diverse and inclusive audience
+While the target audience for this exploration is diverse and inclusive, it's important to note that the user research primarily involves interviews with students from Carnegie Mellon University (CMU).
+This choice was made based on the availability of students for interviews.
+As food is a topic that directly impacts everyone, our narrative aims to provide insights and raise awareness about the challenges posed by rising prices and wastage, making it relevant and accessible to a broad audience.

 ## Interview script
-> These are the questions i listed for my USER research on the shorthand page on Food affordability.
+These are the questions i listed for my USER research on the shorthand page on Food affordability.
-> 1.What is your initial reaction to the data visualizations depicting global food prices and CPI index trends?
+ 1.What is your initial reaction to the data visualizations depicting global food prices and CPI index trends?
-> 2.How effectively does visualization communicate information about the affordability of a healthy diet to you?
+ 2.How effectively does visualization communicate information about the affordability of a healthy diet to you?
-> 3. Can you identify any patterns or trends in the data related to food wastage in the US?
+ 3. Can you identify any patterns or trends in the data related to food wastage in the US?
 How does this information resonate with your sense of responsibility?
-> 4.What insights did you gain from the regional price variations in the Pittsburgh area?
+ 4.What insights did you gain from the regional price variations in the Pittsburgh area?
 Do you see any connections between local trends and global issues?
-> 5.Were there any specific elements of the visualizations that you found challenging to understand or particularly engaging?
+ 5.Were there any specific elements of the visualizations that you found challenging to understand or particularly engaging?

->
-> Through these inquiries, my aim is to gauge the effectiveness of my narrative in connecting with the target audience.
-I seek to understand if the audience resonates with the story, if it evokes a sense of personal connection, and if it instills a sense of responsibility in individuals.
-Additionally, I am keen to identify any aspects within the visualizations that they may not have liked or areas where they envision improvements, thereby contributing valuable insights for enhancement
+In asking these questions, my goal is to figure out how well my story is connecting with you.
+Even though I mainly talked to CMU students for my research, I want the insights to speak to everyone.
+I'm curious about how the pictures and visuals in the storyboard are coming across to you.
+More than that, I'm interested in whether the story makes you feel a personal connection and a sense of responsibility.
+This interview is also a chance to shine a light on the real impact of food wastage and talk about ways we can all do something about it.

 ### Questions and Answers